w3c/media-wg/meetings/2022-03-08-Media_Working_Group_Teleconference-agenda.md

 If you would like to add an item to the agenda or volunteer to scribe please open a pull request against this agenda.

+* [autoplay/26](https://github.com/w3c/autoplay/issues/26) Autoplay Policy Detection CfC closes, publish FPWD
-* TODO: Add agenda items here
+* Other agenda items, TBD

 ### Media Working Group Teleconference - 2022-03-08